 from ethical, political, and cultural points of view

 You will study anthrozoology through each of these core areas before taking on a focused capstone project such as an internship or thesis.

-Canisius College provides anthrozoology students an opportunity to network and learn with prominent researchers and scholars in the field.
+Canisius University provides anthrozoology students an opportunity to network and learn with prominent researchers and scholars in the field.
 Many of our students take an active role in advancing the field by presenting their work at national and international conferences such as the International Society for Anthrozoology (ISAZ) and several have published their scholarship in academic journals.
 In addition, current anthrozoology students and alumni edit and produce Animalia: An Anthrozoology Journal.